 Demeter House School is committed to safeguarding and promoting the welfare of children and expects all staff and visitors to share this commitment.
 We are fully committed to ensuring that consistent, effective safeguarding procedures are in place to support families, children and staff at school.

-If you want to know more about our procedures, please read our Safeguarding Policy or speak to one of the following:
+If you want to know more about our procedures, please read our Child Protection and Safeguarding Policy or speak to one of the following:

 Safeguarding Our Students

 Demeter House School will establish an ethos where: